siberianfox/g2wiki/SAM-ICE-Cannot-Debug.md

 https://github.com/synthetos/g2/commit/df363705239cafb7c06015f5774caa0bfefb0496
 </pre>

 * Verified operation of above build with Original SAM-ICE.
-Same behaviors.
+Both units have identical behaviors.
 Details:
 <pre>
 SAM-ICE #1 ATMEL SAM-ICE V8.0, SN=28011884 - has been updated by Studio 6.1 to some flash level I cannot find SAM-ICE #2 ATMEL SAM-ICE V8.0, SN=28014099 - has been updated by Studio 6.0 to some flash level I cannot find